Critical Learning Periods Emerge Even in Deep Linear Networks: Critical learning periods for matrix completion: generalization in deep linear networks

 \section{Critical learning periods for matrix completion: generalization in deep linear networks}

 In the previous section, we explored how competition between pathways affects how features are learned, finding that deficits early during training affect the learning of all features, while deficits later in training only affect features that have not been learned earlier in training.
 However, in the deep multi-pathway network, the network always learned the same global input-output mapping, even though the network learned to represent features differently across the different pathways depending on the onset of the deficit during training.
-The previous setup did not allow for a natural notion of generalization.
+The previous setup did not allow for a natural notion of generalization \reb{and an understanding of how generalization depends on the relationship between the data distribution during and after the deficit period}.

 To better understand generalization using minimal and tractable models, we turn to a matrix completion framework.
-Matrix completion is a general problem of imputing missing values in a matrix, given some number of observed entries of the ground-truth matrix.
-More precisely, given observed entries $\{ M_{i,j} : (i,j) \in \Omega \}$ of unknown ground-truth matrix $M$, the challenge is to optimize a loss over a training set
+Matrix completion is a general problem of imputing missing values in a matrix, given some number of observed entries of the ground-truth matrix. \reb{The matrix completion setup, as we will see, is useful for studying critical learning period phenomena because it allows us to explicitly specify the relationship between tasks (during and after the deficit period) and allows flexibility for the type of deficit that can be applied.
+For matrix completion}, given observed entries $\{ M_{i,j} : (i,j) \in \Omega \}$ of unknown ground-truth matrix $M$, the challenge is to optimize a loss over a training set

 and generalize to the entries in unobserved locations.
 Typically the ground-truth matrix $M$ is assumed to be low rank to make the problem tractable.